 The first screen after ESXi installation or boot is called ESXi DCUI (Direct Console User Interface).
-In this blog we will discuss some basic configurations of ESXi using DCUI.
-Although all the configuration can be done using vSphere Client, vCenter or SSH login but ESXi DCUI is used when there is some network issue in all remote options or in case of first time Static IP Address allocation to management interface.
+In this blog, we will discuss some basic configurations of ESXi using DCUI.
+Although all the configuration can be done using vSphere Client, vCenter or SSH login but ESXi DCUI is still used when there is some network issue in all remote options or in case of first time Static IP Address allocation to the management interface.

-There are only two options available, first “F2” to customize system/view logs and second “F12” to Shut Down/Restart ESXi host.
-To enter into the configuration page you need to press “F2” then it will ask for User Authentication (by default root user’s credential).
-Enter the password and it will open the System Customization page.
+There are only two options available: first “F2” to customize system/view logs, and second “F12” to Shut Down/Restart ESXi host.
+To enter into the configuration page you need to press “F2” then it will ask for User Authentication (by default, root user’s credential).
+Enter the password, and it will open the System Customization page.

 ESXi System Customization: